monoid/monoid.github.io/content/posts/arm-coroutines.md

 function to be run before `f` instead.

 ### 2.1 Spawning a fiber
-Launching a fiber is little more involved.
+Launching a fiber is a little more involved.
 We cannot just arrange stack to have return addresses of functions at proper positions; we have to set `LR` to be equal to `guard` and then jump to fiber function.
 The `ThreadContext` allows us only to set `LR` register; let's save the values needed to the stack and set the